top of page

 and there are many, many more politically incorrect versions

-Make sure you check your own tank while setting up your equipment and your buddies during your buddy check
+Make sure you check your tank while setting up your equipment and your buddies during your buddy check

 What is a Safety Stop?